Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 Fiber

-Looking deeper into Lumos Networks's ratings, their fiber service (92% of reviews) averages 4.17 / 5 stars, higher than their overall company rating.
+Looking deeper into Lumos Networks’s ratings, their Fiber service (100% of reviews) averages 4.07 / 5 stars, equal to their overall company rating.
 This similarity suggests that customers tend to have consistent experiences across their different service offerings, an important consideration for customers evaluating different service options from this provider.

 For detailed reviews, visit our Lumos Networks Internet Reviews page.